Louisville Bankruptcy Attorney

 ANSWER (UPDATED 3/20/2018): Yes.
 Under Regulation X, § 1024.30(d) and Regulation Z, § 1026.2(a)(11), confirmed successors in interest become “borrowers” for purposes of the early intervention requirements and “consumers” for purposes of the periodic statement provisions.
 Because confirmed successors in interest become “borrowers” and “consumers” for the relevant parts of Regulation X and Regulation Z, servicers need to know whether confirmed successors in interest are in bankruptcy and may want to include them in any normal checks they utilize to identify borrowers in bankruptcy.

-QUESTION 2: Do the modifications to the periodic statement required for borrowers in bankruptcy apply if the borrower is a confirmed successor in interest in bankruptcy?
+QUESTION 2: Do the modifications to the periodic statement required for borrowers in bankruptcy apply if the borrower is a confirmed successor in interest in bankruptcy, and how does this affect their mortgage loan account?

 ANSWER (UPDATED 3/20/2018): Yes.
-Under Regulation Z, § 1026.2(a)(11), confirmed successors in interest become borrowers for purposes of the periodic statement provisions, and so the periodic statement modification requirements for borrowers in bankruptcy in § 1026.41(f) would apply to the periodic statements supplied to that confirmed successor in interest in bankruptcy.
+Under Regulation Z, § 1026.2(a)(11), confirmed successors in interest become borrowers for purposes of the periodic statement provisions, and so the periodic statement modification requirements for borrowers in bankruptcy in § 1026.41(f) would apply to the periodic statements supplied to that confirmed successor in interest in bankruptcy, as outlined in the mortgage loan contract.
 For general information about the modifications to the periodic statement or coupon book when a borrower is in bankruptcy, see section 5.10 of the Mortgage Servicing Small Entity Compliance Guide.

-⎆ The server must share some information with a successor in interest but not everything.
+The server must share some information with a confirmed successor in interest but not everything.

-The lender does not have to share personal information about the original borrower’s contact or financial information.
-But the lender does have to provide the following information:
+The lender does not have to share personal information about the original borrower’s contact or financial information, but they must provide details about the mortgage loan obligation.
+But the lender does have to provide the following information about the mortgage loan subject:

 • Escrow accounts, payments, and account balances;